Austin Wheat, Senior Product Manager – December 30, 2015

 Likely Suspect #2 – A recently ported number

 Thanks to US Number Portability, since 2003 your end users are able to easily switch carriers, usually in less than an hour.
 If you are storing your end user carrier ID information in your database, and passing the carrier ID along with each SMS message request, you might actually be trying to send the message to the wrong carrier.
-If this is indeed the culprit, you will receive a response code indicating that the phone number is no longer valid.
+If this is indeed the culprit, you will receive a delivery receipt code indicating that the phone number is no longer valid.

 In order to sort through this, the best advice is to refresh the carrier ID information by perform a .
 If the results provide a new carrier ID, try sending the message again with the new carrier ID.
 If the results do not change, then you can also try another messaging originator (short code, long code, etc.) as described above in Likely Suspect #1.